Purple Mountain (Nanjing)

 More than 200 heritage and scenic tourist sites are now located in or around the mountain, including three national historical sites, nine provincial historical sites, and 33 prefectural historical sites.
 Located in or close to the hillside of the mountain, there are also about a dozen national research institutes and universities.
-The Sun Yat-sen Mausoleum, the tomb of Sun Yat-sen, is located at the foot of the mountain.
+The Xiao Mausoleum, burial place of the Hongwu Emperor and his family, is at the southern foot of the mountain.
+The Sun Yat-sen Mausoleum, the tomb of Sun Yat-sen, and the Meiling Palace, the residence of Soong Meiling, are located at the foot of the mountain.
+Within the grounds of the nearby Linggu Temple are the tombs of Tan Yankai and Deng Yanda.

 Purple Mountain has 621 species of vascular plants, from 383 genera, 118 families (including 78 cultivated species).